Georgia Bulldogs Logo

 The capital “G” is also defined by high boldness, a block style, and clear geometry.
 The letter is so enormous that it fills the entire space of the emblem, outlined by a border.
 A thin line runs around the ellipse’s perimeter without interruption, forming a tight cocoon.

-The designers didn’t forget the signature color combination: they colored the glyph in black and the outline in red and placed them against a neutral white background.
+The designers didn’t forget the signature color combination: they colored the glyph black and the outline red, and placed them against a neutral white background.
 The result is a neat and precise symbol.
 This way, the logo captures both official colors of the Georgia Bulldogs teams, representing their authenticity.
 These colors evoke the intense atmosphere on the field and in the stands, the passionate drive to achieve high results, strict adherence to the rules, and a fierce competitive spirit toward rivals.

 2015 – today